Siddi: Sports

-The Sheedi community has played a large role in Pakistani football history, particularly during it's early years.
+The Sheedi community has played a large role in Pakistani football history, particularly during its early years.
 Notable Sheedi players include Abdul Ghafoor, nicknamed the "Pakistani Pelé" and "Black Pearl of Pakistan", Muhammad Umer, Moosa Ghazi, Abid Ghazi, Turab Ali, Abdullah Rahi, Murad Bakhsh, Qadir Bakhsh, Maula Bakhsh, among others.

 Religion

 Siddis are primarily Muslims, although some are Hindus and others belong to the Catholic Church.
 Majority of Sheedis in Pakistan belong to the Sunni Barelvi school of faith.
 The Sufi saint Pir Mangho is regarded by many as an important Wali, and the annual Sheedi Mela festival is the key event in the Sheedi community's cultural calendar.